 Rabari women are also very expert in decorating their mud houses.
 Their houses are embellished with mud-relief work, which makes it an extraordinary work of art.
 The designs of their mud-relief are derived from their own embroidery and stitching patterns.

-The elements such as Elephant, Camel, Peacock, Parrot, Scorpion, women with water pots on their head, women churning butter milk, trees, flowering vines, hills, and temples are found as common motifs used with lot of mirrors in round, square and triangle shapes.
+The elements such as Elephant, Camel, Peacock, Parrot, Scorpion, women with water pots on their head, women churning buttermilk, trees, flowering vines, hills, and temples are found as common motifs used with a lot of mirrors in round, square and triangle shapes.

 Rabaris believe that a woman with water pots is the most auspicious sign for the community.
-The use of mirror in their embroidery and also in mud-relief work signifies their deep rooted belief.
+The use of mirrors in their embroidery and also in mud-relief work signifies their deep-rooted belief.
 According to Rabaris, mirrors dismiss the negative effects of the evil eye and due to this reason, abundant use of mirror work is evident in their crafts.

-Unmarried young women, wear white Ludi or shawl, whereas married and elderly women wear brown or black.
-Also, in case of young married women, the Ludi is adorned with tiny deep red circular designs.
-Likewise, the ‘Puthia’ or Ghagra for unmarried girls are in red, pink, blue or green.
+Unmarried young women wear white Ludi or shawl, whereas married and elderly women wear brown or black.
+Also, in the case of young married women, the Ludi is adorned with tiny deep red circular designs.
+Likewise, the ‘Puthia’ or Ghagra for unmarried girls are in red, pink, blue, or green.

 Re-production of any of the content, including the photographs without prior consent/permission of the Writer is strictly prohibited and a violation of the same will attract legal action.